 Michael entered service in the Army on October 2, 1941.
 After basic training, he was assigned to serve with the 113th Engineer Combat Battalion, 38th Infantry Division, “The Avengers of Bataan”.

-After a year of training, he came home on furlough for Christmas in 1943.
-In January, Michael’s division shipped overseas to the Pacific Theater of Operations, arriving in Hawaii.
-They were then transported to New Guinea for their first combat.
-After four months of combat, Michael’s division prepared for the coming liberation of the Philippines.
+After training, he came home on furlough for Christmas in 1943.
+Michael’s division was then shipped overseas to the Pacific Theater of Operations.
+They were then transported to New Guinea via Hawaii for their first combat.
+After four months of combat, they were prepared for the coming liberation of the Philippines.
 In October, 1944, they participated in the amphibious assault on Leyte, fulfilling General MacArthur’s promise “I Shall Return”.
 Leyte was the first island taken in the liberation of the Philippines, and evoked the Japanese Navy’s response which became the largest naval battle in history – the Battle of Leyte Gulf.
 During this battle Heroes George Dobson and Lewis Morrison lost their lives.

-In January, 1944, after securing Leyte Island, Michael’s division staged an amphibious assault at Lingayen Gulf, Luzon in during which Hero Emidio Falini died.
+In January, 1944, after securing Leyte Island, Michael’s division staged an amphibious assault at Lingayen Gulf, Luzon.
+During this assault, Chester County Hero Emidio Falini died.
 The 38th division staged several additional smaller landings in the process of cutting off supplies and the retreat of Japanese forces.